sainnr/covid19-backsme/readme.md

 URL: https://frozen-sea-24199.herokuapp.com/api

 ### `Products`
+Create and browse products.

-- `GET /products` lists all registered products with their SKUs
+- `GET /products` lists all registered products with their SKUs.
+Supply optional query params to filter out products, e.g. `/products?ownerId=<account UID>` to get all products of one owner.
 - `POST /products` creates a new product
 ```
 {
   "ownerUuid": "<account UID>",
-  "sku": "E213",
+  "sku": "<product SKU from Stripe e.g. sku_H001jAhjfjw3RX6zV>",
-  "title": "N95 Mask",
+  "title": "N95 Mask"
-  "price": 213.3
 }
 ```
 - `GET /products/:id` retrieves a product by its UID

 ### `Coupons`
+Issue and redeem product coupons.

 With parent `product` root:
 - `GET /products/:productId/coupons` lists all issued coupons for the product `productId`
 - `POST /products/:productId/coupons` issues a new coupon (empty JSON body is fine)